mcdemarco/myrmex/README.md

 ## Bugs

 Undo only undoes one move; undoing again will re-do.
-Undo will not undo a deal, although the autosave does not save after a deal, so you can undo an accidental deal immediately by reloading the page.
+Undo will not undo a deal.
+However, the autosave does not save after a deal until you make another move, so you can undo an accidental deal immediately by reloading the page.

 ## Links